Request for Reconsideration and Appeals Fact Sheet

 The ARB is an independent tribunal (decision-making body) of the Ontario Ministry of the Attorney General and has its own appeal process.
 More information about how to file an appeal, including forms and fees, is available at tribunalsontario.ca/arb/.

-• The deadline for submitting an appeal to the ARB will be in the letter that MPAC sends the property owner with the results of the RfR.
+- The deadline for submitting an appeal to the ARB will be in the letter that MPAC sends the property owner with the RfR results.

-• Please visit the ARB’s website for information about their process and proceedings as well as their response to COVID-19, which may impact your appeal.
+- Please visit the ARB’s website for information about their process and proceedings.

 Background Information